juanmahv/juanmahv.github.io/_posts/2014-05-06-how-to-write-a-small-plasmoid-fo.md

 import QtQuick 1.0;
 {% endhighlight %}

 It seems KDE4 only support QtQuick version 1.0 for plasmoids.
-I tries with 2.0 and it did not work.
+I tried with 2.0 and it did not work.

 Next, I defined the root element of type *item* and set the geometry 250 x 100.
-I also defined two string variables to store the IP address and the IPS.
+I also defined two string variables to store the IP address and the ISP.

 {% highlight qml %}
 Item {